aws-samples/aws-enterprise-mlops-framework/mlops-multi-account-cdk/mlops-sm-project-template/README.md

 - use `make init` to setup githooks to manage commit for this repository.
 This will add some helper functionalities when ever you run `git commit` to format the code, add necessary headers, and also clears any jupyter notebooks.
 - use `make clean` to clear out the repo from python specific cached resources.

-This repository also contains some shell scripts that you can use to setup your machine and aws accounts:
+**Important** : First, follow the mandatory setup using [README](./../mlops-commons/mlops_commons/README.md) from `mlops-commons/mlops_commons/README.md`.
+Once it is done then if you don't want to use convenient scripts in mlops-commons then this repository also contains some shell scripts that you can use to setup your machine and aws accounts:

-- If you have a mac machine with [Homebrew](https://brew.sh/) installed, you can use [scripts/install-prerequisites-brew.sh](scripts/install-prerequisites-brew.sh) to install the prerequisites and setup the python environment
+- If you have a mac machine with [Homebrew](https://brew.sh/) installed, you can use [scripts/project-setup.sh](scripts/project-setup.sh) to install the prerequisites and setup the python environment

 ### Deployment

 This step will deploy 2 stacks: [CodeCommit Stack](#codecommit-stack) and [Pipeline Stack](#pipeline-stack)

+For deployment, you can also use convenient scripts, please read [README](../mlops-commons/README.md) `mlops-commons/mlops_commons/README.md` or follow the below manual steps.

 1. Deploy the deployment CI/CD pipeline in your governance account (one time operation).
 This is the CI/CD pipeline that would deploy your project template to Service Catalog in your dev account for the data science team to use: